rbickel/rbkl-standards/README.md

 - Error logging rules

 ### 9. [Testing](docs/testing.md)

+Implement unit tests and integration tests everytime you implement a new feature.
+Consider existing tests as working and do never disable/comment them without explicit instructions.
+Follow testing standards from the company guidelines, and ensure all new code is covered by tests.
+If a new issue is found in existing code, fix it and add tests to cover that case

 - **Vitest** for unit and integration tests
 - **React Testing Library** for component tests
 - **Supertest** for HTTP integration tests